 The Role Equity Plays in a Merger or Acquisition

-In mergers and acquisitions, the big picture includes many components, including tax obligations, valuation methods, quality of earnings — and, of course, equity.
-Equity is the backbone of every business, and it can be valued differently based on the equity makeup itself, the exercise rights of issued shares or the market at the time.
-A few key equity considerations are discussed below.
+In mergers and acquisitions (M&A), many components come into play, including tax obligations, valuation methods, quality of earnings, business growth — and, of course, equity.
+Equity is the backbone of every business, and it can be valued differently based on the equity makeup, the exercise rights of issued shares or the market at the time.
+Here are some key equity management considerations.

 Before entering into a merger or acquisition, sellers need to understand how their equity incentive plan works.
 When a sale occurs, how will equity owners be compensated?
 Will a change in ownership trigger an acceleration clause?
 How restrictive is the plan, and how extensive are the awards and grants?